bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

    evaulate the :math:`Q` function so that it's only in terms of :math:`\theta`.
 2. Maximize this simplified :math:`Q` function in terms of :math:`\theta`.
-This becomes your starting point for the next iteraiton.
+This becomes the starting point for the next iteraiton.

 We'll see how this plays out explicitly with GMMs in the next section.